Nobel for quantum "parlour trick" that could make super computers

 Both scientists work in the field of quantum optics, studying the fundamental interactions between light and matter.
 The Nobel committee said they used opposite approaches to the same problem: Wineland uses light particles - or photons - to measure and control particles of matter - electrons - while Haroche uses electrons to control and measure photons.

 It was long thought that it would be impossible to demonstrate this in a lab.
-But Wineland's "parlour trick" was to hit an atom with laser light, which according to quantum theory had a 50 percent chance of moving it, and observe the atom at two different locations, 80 billionths of a meter apart.
+But Wineland's "parlour trick" was to hit an atom with laser light, which according to quantum theory would have a 50 percent chance of moving it, and observe the atom at two different locations, 80 billionths of a metre apart.

 In a normal computer, a switch must either be on or off.
 A quantum computer would work with switches that, like the particles in Wineland's experiment, behaved as if they were in more than one position at the same time.